Roche And Allergan: Approaches To Alzheimer's

 There has been a lot in the press during the past year that pertains to Alzheimer’s disease.
 While Hillary Clinton’s second presidential campaign made it an issue, new data that is not supportive of formerly viable hypotheses are important.
 Eli Lilly and Company (LLY) has spent a lot of money attempting to treat Alzheimer’s, since well before Clinton’s candidacy.
 Similar to other firms, most of Lilly’s effort has been directed at a misfolded protein known as amyloid plaque (Aβ).
 The effort also is continuously directed at tau protein, but efficacy data have not been encouraging.

-Biogen Idec (BIIB), a $70 billion firm, has a particularly high proportion of its pipeline dedicated to Alzheimer’s and the bulk of it is beyond the earliest stages of clinical evaluation aims at amyloid.
+Biogen Idec (BIIB), a $70 billion firm, has a particularly high proportion of its pipeline dedicated to Alzheimer’s and the bulk of it that is beyond the earliest stages of clinical evaluation aims at amyloid.
 After Phase 3 failure, Merck & Co.
 (MRK) continues to list a clinical Alzheimer’s product known as verubecesat, and it targets amyloid.
 Genentech, a division of Switzerland’s Roche Group (OTCQX:RHHBY), owns, or has rights to, three pipeline products for Alzheimer’s, two of which target Aβ.

 Still, several firms are taking aim at another protein, tau.
 The spread of tau appears to be timed more closely to the onset of symptoms than Aβ, which accumulates years prior.
 However, persistent struggles of Taurx with its tau aggregation inhibitor, LMTX, including Phase 3 results made public in December, could cast doubt.